linode/terraform-provider-linode/docs/resources/instance_config.md

 ### interface

+A Linode must have a public interface in the first/eth0 position to be reachable via the public internet upon boot without additional system configuration.
+If no public interface is configured, the Linode is not directly reachable via the public internet.
+In this case, access can only be established via LISH or other Linodes connected to the same VLAN.

+Only one public interface per Linode can be defined.

+The Linode’s default public IPv4 address is assigned to the public interface.

 The following arguments are available in an interface:

 * `purpose` - (Required) The type of interface. (`public`, `vlan`, `vpc`)